ArgLab/ArgLab_writing_observer/docs/events.md

   * doc_id - ID of the document
   * url - URL of the document
   * bundles - A list containing one object (commands)
-    * commands - Shows a list of commands
+    * commands - Shows a list of commands (any/all the below commands can be shown)
         * [is](#insert-command) - Insert characters
         * [ds](#delete-command) - Delete characters
         * [as](#alter-command) - Alter characters